Tiebreaker: In promotion/relegation and draft order

-Some sports leagues may use tiebreaking rules to help determine which teams who have the same win–loss record are promoted and relegated or have the higher pick in their respective sports draft.
-These tiebreaking rules may be the same ones used in their respective knockout or playoff tournament, except that the tied team with the worse statistic is the one that is either relegated or receives a higher draft pick.
-However, in some sports leagues, such as the National Football League, the set of tiebreaking rules to compare the worst-ranked teams is completely different from the rules to determine the playoff teams.
+Some sports leagues may use tiebreaking rules to help determine which teams that have the same win–loss record are promoted and relegated, or have the higher pick in their respective sports draft.
+These tiebreaking rules may be the same ones used in their respective knockout or playoff tournament, except that the tied team with the worse statistic is the one that either get relegated or receives a higher draft pick, but in some sports leagues like the National Football League, the set of tiebreaking rules to compare the worst-ranked teams is completely different from the rules to select the playoff teams.

-Specific sports
+By sport

 Association football

-In association football contests, many matches are allowed to end in a draw, but in cases where a winner must be chosen, there are three methods of deciding this: extra time, penalty shoot-out, and away goals rule with two-legged tie.
+In association football contests, many matches are allowed to end in a draw, particularly when played in a round-robin tournament ("league format", or "Group Stage" in a tournament), but in cases where a winner must be chosen such as play-offs, a tournament's final or a single-elimination tournament, there are several methods of deciding this: extra time, penalty shoot-out, match replay, and away goals rule in two-legged tie.

+For a league or group stage, where two teams have the same number of points at the end, the common tiebreakers are usually overall goal difference, or a head to head comparison of points between the involved teams.
+Below is how that would work;

+Points: Teams earn points during the tournament (3 points for a win, 1 point for a draw, and 0 points for a loss).

+Tiebreaker - Goal Difference: If teams end up with the same number of points, the team with the higher goal difference (more goals scored than conceded) is ranked higher.

+Further Tiebreakers: If the teams are still tied after using goal difference, other factors like the total number of goals scored, head-to-head results, or fair play points might be considered.